manish-sg/stackgo-docs/docs/StackGo-Tutorial.md

 ### Step 6: Make proxy calls via StackGo to Hubspot
 Visit the [Hubspot proxy calls] page(https://docs.stackgo.io/docs/stackgo-docs/All-OpenApi3Json.json/paths/~1raw~1%7BHubspotAppSlug%7D/post).

-In the right hand side panel update the body to reflect your `appSlug` in the path param.
+In the `Try-it-now hand side panel update the body to reflect your `appSlug` as the path parameter.
 In the body of the API call update `userForeignIdentifier`, the url `method` to `GET` and `url` to `https://api.hubapi.com/forms/v2/forms`  and hit `Send`

 #### Sample Response